photo by Lofty Pursuits

 pronounced “tree,” spelling fluid (tre / tree / Tre / etc.)

 A child of Filipino immigrants, trē moved to Pittsburgh in 2016 from San Jose, CA, to study flute with Alberto Almarza and cultural studies at Carnegie Mellon University.
-In 2018 trē traveled on a research scholarship to Argentina to study roles and meanings of música folclórica in nation-building and indigenous communities.
+Following undergraduate studies trē began improvising with flutes inflected by studying Japanese shakuhachi with devon osamu tipp, sometimes processed through electronics with field recordings and text.

-trē often co-facilitates Open Improvisation Lab, a fortnightly improvised music jam session free & open to the public held by the Pittsburgh Sound Preserve. trē also curates & organizes unmade place, a series of sound + text experiments featuring local musicians and poets/writers in DIY creative spaces from The Big Idea Bookstore to Telephone, Abolition Coffee, and Jerry’s Bar & Grille.
+trē often co-facilitates Open Improvisation Lab, a fortnightly improvised music jam session free & open to the public held by the Pittsburgh Sound Preserve. trē organizes unmade place, a series of sound + text experiments featuring local musicians and poets in spaces such as Telephone, The Big Idea Bookstore, the Maple Leaf, Abolition Coffee, and Jerry’s Bar & Grille.

 In 2023 trē attended Susie Ibarra and Jake Landau’s first Rhythm in Nature Residency at PS21 in Chatham, New York, field recording and premiering Susie Ibarra’s Four Meditations on Impermanence in an improvising orchestra featuring Tashi Dorji and Phyllis Chen.

-trē has performed improvised music in spaces from Telephone and The Government Center to Bantha Tea Bar, The Space Upstairs, Seafoam, Fungus Books & Records, The Big Idea Bookstore, Bottom Feeder Books, the Melwood Screening Room, Collision, Certain Death ii, Remedy, Brillobox, Bunker Projects, Signal Sauna, Stage MK, Mixtape, Scobi Hotel, Scoot’s Garage / Pierogi Palace, Jerry’s Bar & Grille, Poetry Lounge, Club Pittsburgh, Creative Coffee, Bottlerocket, Spirit Lodge, Glitterbox Theater, City of Asylum, Kelly Strayhorn Theater, Wood Street Galleries, 707 Gallery, the Warhol Museum, the Miller Institute of Contemporary Art, Sculpture Court and Hall of Sculpture at the Carnegie Museum of Art, the Children’s Museum, and the Mattress Factory.
+trē has performed improvised music in spaces from Telephone and The Government Center to Bantha Tea Bar, The Space Upstairs, Seafoam, The Maple Leaf, Fungus Books & Records, The Big Idea Bookstore, Bottom Feeder Books, the Melwood Screening Room, Collision, Certain Death ii, Remedy, brillobox, Mr. Roboto Project, Bunker Projects, inter-, Signal Sauna, Stage MK, Mixtape, Scobi Hotel, Scoot’s Garage / Pierogi Palace, Jerry’s Bar & Grille, Poetry Lounge, Club Pittsburgh, Creative Coffee, Bottlerocket, Spirit Lodge, the Glitterbox Theater, City of Asylum, Riverlife, Carnegie Library at Mt.
+Washington, Kelly Strayhorn Theater, Wood Street Galleries, 707 Gallery, the Warhol Museum, the Miller Institute of Contemporary Art, Sculpture Court and Hall of Sculpture at the Carnegie Museum of Art, the Children’s Museum, and the Mattress Factory.